case-eee/csv-parsing-practice/README.md

+# Practice Challenges

+## CSV Parsing Practice
+Contains a folder with practice challenges.

-# Sinatra Skeleton - Basic w/ User login
+## Sinatra Skeleton - Basic w/ User login

 Contains basic file structure for sinatra skeleton.
 This skeleton/template is similar to the file structure found in Rails.